Francisley Bueno: Atlanta Braves

 After beginning with Triple–A Richmond, Bueno was called up to the majors on August 3 and made his debut on August 13, during which he nearly hit Alfonso Soriano in the chin, only innings after Soriano show-boated after hitting a long fly ball off Bueno, jumping and celebrating out of the box, only to be left with a single as the ball bounced off the left field wall.
 Bueno was ejected, along with bench coach Chino Cadahia.
 A day later, Bueno was given a fine and three-day suspension by Major League Baseball.
 Bueno will appeal the fine and suspension, and will only have to serve his final sentence once he returns to the Major Leagues.
 The situation escalated in the final game of the Braves-Cubs series, when Ted Lilly hit Escobar, prompting a shouting match between the two, and the benches and bullpens to clear, but no fight took place, nor ejections made.
+He became a free agent following the 2009 season.

+Diablos Rojos del México

+On June 1, 2010, Bueno signed with the Diablos Rojos del México of the Mexican League.
+In 9 games (8 starts) he threw 43.1 innings going 4-2 with a 4.36 ERA and 37 strikeouts.